This post was edited and updated on July 8, 2020.

 - In large bowl, mix your oatmeal, flour, baking powder and salt.

-- Stir in the maple syrup, apple sauce, and nut butter of your choice until well-combined.
+In a separate bowl, mix the maple syrup, apple sauce, and nut butter of your choice.

 - Bake for approximately 45 minutes until the bars are slightly brown around the edge.